-India ratified the International Covenant on Economic, Social and Cultural Rights (ICESCR) on 10 April 197918.
+India ratified the International Covenant on Economic, Social and Cultural Rights (ICESCR) on 10 April 197913.
 The ICESCR is a treaty that recognizes the rights of all people to enjoy a range of economic, social and cultural rights, such as the right to work, the right to education, the right to health, and the right to an adequate standard of living.
 The ICESCR also obliges its states parties to take steps, individually and through international cooperation, to progressively realize these rights by all appropriate means.
 India is also a party to the eight core labour standards conventions of the International Labour Organization (ILO), which are considered essential for the promotion of social justice and human dignity in the world of work.
-The ILO core labour standards focus on specific aspects of labour rights and labour standards that are essential for decent work, such as freedom of association, elimination of forced labour, abolition of child labour, and elimination of discrimination.
+The ILO core labour standards focus on specific aspects of labour rights and labour, and elimination of discrimination.
 The ICESCR and the ILO core labour standards are complementary and mutually reinforcing instruments that aim to protect and promote the human rights of workers and other people.
 As a state party, India is obliged to respect, protect and fulfill its obligations under these instruments, and to report periodically on its progress to the relevant treaty bodies.